Jolo: History

-Initially, Sultan Kiram was disappointed by the hand-over of control to the Americans and had expected to regain sovereignty over the Sulu archipelago after the defeat of the Spanish.
+Initially, Sultan Kiram was disappointed by the handover of control to the Americans and had expected to regain sovereignty over the Sulu archipelago after the Spanish defeat.
 Brig.
-General John C. Bates's main goal though, was to guarantee the Sultanate's neutrality in the Philippine–American War, and to establish order in Mindanao.
+General John C. Bates's main goal, though, was to guarantee the Sultanate's neutrality in the Philippine–American War and to establish order in Mindanao.
 After some negotiations, the Bates Treaty was signed.

-This treaty was based on the earlier Spanish treaty, and it retained the translation discrepancy: the English version described a complete dependency, while the Tausug version described a protectorate.
+This treaty was based on the earlier Spanish treaty.
+It retained the translation discrepancy: the English version described a complete dependency, while the Tausug version described a protectorate.
 Although the Bates Treaty granted more powers to the Americans than the original Spanish treaty, the treaty was still criticized in America for granting too much autonomy to the Sultan.
 One particular clause, which recognized the Moro practice of slavery, also raised eyebrows in Washington, D.C.
 Bates later admitted that the treaty was merely a stop-gap measure, signed only to buy time until the war in the north was ended and more forces could be brought to bear in the south.
 The peace created by the Bates Treaty did not last, however.
 This became evident when the Muslims repudiated the Moro province, a politico-military government in Mindanao lasting from 1903 to 1914, and the Moro Rebellion soon broke out.
-It is important to note that barely two months before the creation of the Moro province, the American colonial government declared and classified all unoccupied lands as public lands.
-Immediately after the declaration, American investments entered Mindanao and mass migration of Christians was encouraged.
+Two months before the creation of the Moro province, the American colonial government declared all unoccupied lands public lands.
+Immediately after the declaration, American investments entered Mindanao, and mass migration of Christians was encouraged.
 Severina Luna de Orosa and her husband Sixto Orosa were the first Christian doctors to work in Jolo, bringing western medicine to the region.